 If you have very sensitive skin, or conditions such as rosacea or cystic acne, you may want to avoid this procedure.
 Should you proceed, do so with lots of caution.
 Do not perform the procedure at home.

-Dermaplaning is a skincare treatment.
+Dermaplaning treatment is a skincare treatment.
+The procedure is a good alternative that works well for all skin types.
 Gentle and fast, it has a lot of pros that will help you choose this facial over other treatments.

 Like any other cosmetic procedure, dermaplaning has cons.